DIY Sofa Slipcover. Update, Refresh, Renew

 image of a ruffle

-Placing the ruffles/pleats band and the cover bottom edge right sides together and starting from the back of one of the arms, I stitched all the way around the cover until the other arm.
+I placed the ruffle strip and the bottom edge of the slipcover right sides together, starting from the back of one arm.
+I stitched all the way around the sofa until reaching the back of the opposite arm.

 image of ruffle on sofa